 Energy: The project is for existing cannabis cultivation with on-site ancillary propagation.
-Power is currently provided by generators.
+Power is currently provided by solar power and proposes using grid power with a backup generator for emergency backup.
 Conditions of approval require the applicant to transition to use of 100% renewable energy (e.g., solar, wind, and/or hydropower) sources by January 1, 2026, with a generator to be used for emergencies only.
 Less than significant impact.